Leaflet-co/angular-mixpanel/README.md

 Installation
 ------------

-Install via bower: `bower install angular-mixpanel`
+Install via bower: `bower install leaflet-angular-mixpanel`

 Or if you're old skool, copy `src/angular-mixpanel.js` into your project.